Chart Color Schemes

 Population growth drivers in Yennora are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of Feb 2026, the estimated population of the suburb of Yennora is around 1,762, reflecting a 5.2% increase since the 2021 Census which reported a population of 1,675.
-This change is inferred from AreaSearch's resident population estimate of 1,721 as of June 2024, following examination of ABS ERP data and address validation since the Census date.
-This results in a density ratio of 640 persons per square kilometer.
-Yennora's growth rate of 5.2% since census is within 2.6 percentage points of the state's 7.8%, indicating competitive growth fundamentals.
-Overseas migration contributed approximately 95.0% of overall population gains during recent periods.
+As of February 2026, the estimated population of the suburb of Yennora is around 1,762, reflecting an increase of 87 people since the 2021 Census which reported a population of 1,675.
+This change is inferred from AreaSearch's estimation of the resident population at 1,721 following examination of ABS's latest ERP data release in June 2024 and address validation since the Census date.
+The suburb's population density stands at 640 persons per square kilometer.
+Yennora's population growth rate of 5.2% since the Census places it within 2.6 percentage points of the state's rate of 7.8%.
+Overseas migration contributed approximately 95.0% of overall population gains in recent periods.
 AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections for areas not covered by this data, released in 2022 with a base year of 2021.

 Frequently Asked Questions - Population